yairgil/Docker-Provider/README.md

 ### Build Windows Agent code and Docker Image

-> Note: format of the windows imagetag will be `win-ci<release><MMDDYYYY>`. possible values for release are test, dev, preview, dogfood, prod etc.
+> Note: format of the windows agent imagetag will be `win-ci<release><MMDDYYYY>`. possible values for release are test, dev, preview, dogfood, prod etc.

-#### Using Windows Machine to Build the Windows agent
+#### Option 1 - Using Windows Machine to Build the Windows agent

 Execute below instructions on elevated command prompt to build windows agent code and docker image, publishing the image to acr or docker hub